Last revised: April 15, 2018

 - “Author of life.”
 Is this another instance of Jesus as pre-existent with God as co-creator?
 Alison develops the notion of “Creation In Christ (excerpt)” (Raising Abel, pp. 49-56) very much in connection with his healing power.
 Especially in John’s gospel (chs.
 5 & 9), Jesus heals someone and speaks about doing the continuing work of his Father.
 The implication is that healing manifests the continuing perfection or completion of God’s creating work.
 This is the only time in the NT that Jesus is called the Author of life, and it is connected with the apostolic power to heal in his name.

 - “…you acted in ignorance, as did also your rulers.”
 Luke’s Jesus is also the one who says from the cross, “Father, forgive them, for they do not know what they are doing.”
 Girard has called this the true meaning of “unconscious.”
 We are unconscious about our responsibility for sacred violence, living under the mythological delusion that the gods desire this violence from us.
 It is a delusion broken once and for all by the cross and resurrection.
 (For more on this meaning of “unconscious” see Gil Bailie‘s Violence Unveiled, pp. 130, 133, 265.)

-2. This lection contains the second of five sermons from Peter recorded in Acts, all of which express within in them a common theme: humankind kills, God raises to life.
+2. This lection contains the second of five sermons from Peter recorded in Acts, all of which express within them a common theme: humankind kills, God raises to life.
 It’s verse 15 in this passage, …and you killed the Author of life, whom God raised from the dead.
-I pair the theme of these Acts sermons with Luke 24 in the essay on my home webpage, the section titled “The Influence of Mimetic Theory on Hermeneutics and Preaching.”
+I pair the theme of these Acts sermons with Luke 24 in the long-time essay on my home webpage (now at a different location), the section titled “The Influence of Mimetic Theory on Hermeneutics and Preaching.”

 1 John 3:1-7